CS347-15 Fault Tolerant Systems

-By the end of the module the student should be able to:
+By the end of the module, students should be able to:

 - General: Understand dependability attributes, threats and means.
 Understand the differences between fault, error and failure.
 Discuss the process by which a fault eventually causes a system failure.
 Understand the link between fault model and the corresponding dependability mechanisms.
 Introduction of terms such as fail-safe, fail-operational, fail-stop, etc. Concepts such as fault tree, FMECA, FMEA, etc.

-HW/System: Calculate reliability of a system.
+- HW/System: Calculate reliability of a system.
 Use of tools for reliability modelling.
 Design of dependable HW.

 - Middleware: Understand critical functions such as clock synchronisation, consensus, FDIR protocols, etc. Understand Byzantine failures and its impact on system complexity.
 Introduction to asynchronous message-passing distributed systems.